Enter-tainer/typst-ws/README.md

 ## Why not `typst watch` ?

 The bottleneck is the pdf viewer. `typst watch` is not fast enough to preview the pdf file in real time.
-(You may also choose faster pdf viewer like Zathrua.)
+(You may also choose faster pdf viewer like Zathura.)

 ## How?